uwplse/szalinski/README.md

   are already installed and Szalinki is already compiled for you, ready to be run.

+* To allow a quick verification of our artifact, we provided pre-run results in the VM.
+You can therefore skip the `make` commands in the instructions and directly view the results (see below on how to do that).

+* To run the tool yourself, first delete the entire `out` directory and follow the instructions below.

 ## Running the tools

 ### Reproducing Table 2